Complaints and legal action against the police

 Someone else can complain for you, with your consent.
 For example, a solicitor, MSP, friend or parent.

-You should complain to Police Scotland
+You can complaint to Police Scotland:

 To complain about a senior police officer, like a Chief Constable, you should complain to the Scottish Police Authority (SPA).